• Facebook

 Key Stage 3

-In Years 7-9 students are taught Religious Education for one period a week, through a programme which follows Hertfordshire’s agreed syllabus.
-Six major world religions are covered by studying their historical, cultural and spiritual significance and their effect on present-day life.
+In Years 7 and 9 students are taught Religious Education for one period a week; students in Year 8 are taught RE twice a week, through a programme which follows Hertfordshire’s agreed syllabus.
 Students are also given the opportunity to engage with and discuss philosophical and ethical issues.
 Students will have an opportunity to develop their investigation, interpretation, reflection, empathy, evaluation, analysis, application and synthesis skills.

 Year 7